 We found 9 providers with an interest in gastrointestinal problems and who accept MultiPlan PPO near Elgin, IL.

-Dr. Michele Slogoff, who practices in Elgin, IL and Geneva, IL, is a medical specialist in general surgery and colon & rectal surgery.
-Dr. Slogoff's clinical interests include colorectal surgery procedures, hemorrhoids, and colorectal cancer.
-She takes Blue Cross/Blue Shield, HFN, and HealthSmart, in addition to other insurance carriers.
-After attending the University of Texas Medical Branch School of Medicine, she completed her residency training at a hospital affiliated with the University of Texas Medical Branch at Galveston.
-Dr. Slogoff is affiliated with Northwestern Medicine Central DuPage Hospital and Delnor Hospital.
-She has an open panel.
+Dr. Michele Slogoff is a physician who specializes in general surgery and colon & rectal surgery.
+These areas are among her clinical interests: colorectal surgery procedures, hemorrhoids, and colorectal cancer.
+Dr. Slogoff is professionally affiliated with Northwestern Medicine Central DuPage Hospital and Delnor Hospital.
+She takes several insurance carriers, including Blue Cross/Blue Shield, HFN, and HealthSmart.
+New patients are welcome to contact her office for an appointment.
+After completing medical school at the University of Texas Medical Branch School of Medicine, she performed her residency at a hospital affiliated with the University of Texas Medical Branch at Galveston.

 Relevant Interests: , hemorrhoids, colorectal cancer